The Artful OscarRead more: The Artful Oscar

 Mystery Of Love: On Body And SoulRead more: Mystery Of Love: On Body And Soul

 The evolutionary 2020 broke us down into essentials: the flesh we are made of, the dreams we inhabit, the lives we lead within our beating hearts.
-The immovable end game that is our mortality.
 This film was made for this year.
 In the way scriptures were made for a particular time in history, and for all times, at the same time.
 It is…

-You know this is a race against time, and that the time in question might not only be diegetic.
-So informed we are of our world, it seeps into this story, uninterrupted - history hiding underneath its own frayed repeats.
+History hiding underneath its own frayed repeats.
+It’s 1933 Britain.
 Fascism as collective narcissism.
 Narcissism as ultimate isolation from life source.
-This is esoteric Christie, avenging angel, her agent, screenwriter Sarah Phelps, at the steering wheel. [read more]
+John Malkovich as Poirot, a stranger in a strange land, owning the detective’s cellular memory.
+This is esoteric Christie, avenging angel, her agent, Sarah Phelps at the steering wheel.

-A testament to the inexplicability of mourning, and the therapeutic nature of art.
+A testament to the inexplicability of mourning, the therapeutic nature of art.
 In this case, the art of the moving image, the most conjuring art of all.
-The camera becomes a dignified way to navigate the grieving process, to share it.
-There is a great generosity in One More Time With Feeling.
+The camera becomes a dignified way to navigate the grieving process, to share.
 This is film as communion, echo of a longing, an evocation of love in that eternal painfully…

-Camille emerged fully formed, a she-shaman forged in the era of the return of the witch, expanding the liminal space between traumatic events, taking the silver bullet of all audience assumptions and projections in a tale of female rage - of women hurting other women - all those dark vagina dentata materials blooming a venemous crimson red in the patriarchal dollhouse. [read more]
+Camille emerged fully formed, a she-shaman forged in the era of the return of the witch, expanding the liminal space between traumatic events, taking the silver bullet of all audience assumptions and projections in a tale of female rage, all those dark vagina dentata materials blooming a venemous crimson red in the patriarchal dollhouse.